ElliotSilver/how-to-publish/input/pagecontent/publication.md

    1. Find the entry for your IG in `fhir-ig-list.json`, and update the missing information (shown as `"??"`).
 Fill in `description`, `authority` (your organization, or omit for personal sites), and `country` (two letter country codes).

    1. Commit the changes, push the changes upstream, and make a pull request to merge the changes back to the `FHIR/ig-registry` repo.
 Once these changes are accepted, the FHIR ecosystem tooling will be aware of your IG publication.
+(In a corporate or similar environment with proprietary implementation guides, you may want to omit the pull request back to `FHIR/ig-registry`.)

 1. Typically, you'll now want to commit two versions of your implementation guide to your repo.